 Tulip implements documented change management procedures that provide a consistent approach for controlling, implementing and documenting changes (including emergency changes) for Tulip Information Systems that includes immutable records of all code and infrastructure changes and systematic review of changes.
 Updates to Tulip code and infrastructure are done to minimize any impact on the customer and their use of services, including the use of zero-downtime deployment strategies and scheduling downtime around customer production schedules to prevent service interruption during working hours.
 Tulip will communicate with customers when unplanned downtime may affect customers' use of Tulip services, or in the unlikely event that downtime must occur during operating hours.

-The data centers of our hosting provider are built in clusters in various global regions.
+The data centers of our hosting providers are built in clusters in various global regions.
 All data centers are online and serving customers; no data center is “cold.”
 In case of failure, automated processes move customer data traffic away from the affected area.
 Core applications are deployed in an N+1 configuration, so that in the event of a data center failure, there is sufficient capacity to enable traffic to be load-balanced to the remaining sites.
 Data center electrical power systems are designed to be fully redundant and maintainable without impact to operations, 24x7x365.
 Uninterruptible Power Supply (UPS) units provide back-up power in the event of an electrical failure for critical and essential loads in the facility.
 Data centers use generators to provide back-up power for the entire facility.